java-crypto/cross_platform_crypto/docs/tdes_cbc_string_encryption.md

 The used CBC mode is a block algorithm means that the encryption (and decryption) is done in blocks of 8 bytes of data.
 There are only a few scenarios where you have to handle exact 8 bytes of data - in all other cases you have to fill up the plaintext to a length of multiple of 8.
 There are some padding algorithms available and our programs will use the PKCS#5 or PKCS#7 padding (Java names this padding PKCS#5, most other languages use PKCS#7).

 ### Is this encryption secure?
-The answer is simple - **DES encryption is BROKEN and UNSECURE**, please do not use it any longer.
+The answer is simple - **DES encryption is BROKEN and UNSECURE**, but the longer TDES algorithm seems to be unbroken, but please do not use DES nor TDES any longer.

-### Is there a more secure version of DES available?
+### Is there a less secure version of TDES available?

-Beneath of changing the algorithm to e.g. AES or Chacha20, there is a variant of DES still in use that is named **TripleDES** or short **TDES** and it is named as unbroken (I heared from Verizone that they encrypt credit card data for payments with TDES).
-For an implementation of TDES see my separate article [TripleDES CBC mode string encryption](tdes_cbc_string_encryption.md).
+Beneath of changing the algorithm to e.g. AES or Chacha20, there is a variant of TDES (the "basic one") available called **DES**, see my separate article [DES CBC mode string encryption](des_cbc_string_encryption.md).

 ### steps in the program